dehoyostc/agent-communication-protocol/README.md

 ## Governance

-ACP is intended to be an open standard with no single controlling entity.
+CARP is intended to be an open standard with no single controlling entity.

 The specification is maintained under CC BY 4.0.
 Reference implementations are MIT licensed.
 Feedback via issues.
 As the project matures toward wider adoption, governance will transfer to an independent body.